Bipartite causal inference with interference, time series data, and a random network

-We consider five data generative models corresponding to different confounding structures.
-Across these scenarios, the treatment assignment for the interventional units depends on smooth temporal trends through $X_{ti1}$, on interventional unit covariates through $X_{ti2}, X_{ti3}$, on outcome unit covariates through $X_{ti4}, X_{ti5}$, on non-smooth temporal trends through $X_{ti3}, X_{ti5}, X_{ti6}$, and on network covariates through $P_{tij}$.
-The entries of the bipartite network are generated independently from Bernoulli distributions with probability that, under the different scenarios, might depend on time and units' spatial proximity.
-The exposure of unit $m_j$ at time $t$ is specified as $E_{tj} = I(\sum_{i=1}^N A_{ti}G_{tij}\geq d)$, {where $d$ is chosen such that the proportion of time periods with exposure is approximately 20\%}.
+We consider five data generative models corresponding to settings with different confounding structure.
+Under the different scenarios, the treatment assignment for interventional unit $n_i$ is allowed to depend on smooth temporal trends through $f_i^\text{int}(t)$ and on covariates through $X_{0i}^\text{int}$ and $\bm X_{ti}^\text{int}$.
+The entries of the bipartite network are generated independently from Bernoulli distributions with probability that might depend on time, location, and units' spatial proximity.
+The exposure of unit $m$ at time $t$ is specified as $E_{t} = I(\sum_{i=1}^N A_{ti}G_{tij}\geq d)$, {where $d$ is chosen such that the proportion of time periods with exposure is approximately 20\%}.
 The carryover exposure is defined as whether the majority of the previous seven time periods are exposed or not, {$R_t = I(\frac{1}{7}\sum_{s=t-7}^{t-1}E_s\geq 4)$}, as in our study.
 The outcome is allowed to depend on the exposure, the carryover exposure, the smooth temporal trend $f^\text{out}(t)$, and the covariates $X_0^\text{out}$ and $\bm X_t^\text{out}$.

-\cref{tab:sims_plan} shows the variables that are used in each data generative model component across the different scenarios.
-These five scenarios correspond to five different confounding structures for the exposure-outcome relationship: \begin{enumerate*}[label=(\alph*)] \item no confounding, \item confounding by smooth temporal variables, \item confounding by location-varying variables, \item confounding by all time-varying information, and \item all types of confounding. \end{enumerate*} The simulation scenarios are detailed in Supplement B. Confounding arises if a predictor of the outcome is correlated with a predictor of the treatment assignment, the bipartite network, or both.
-For example, in scenario (b) the temporal trend components $f_i^\text{int}(t)$ and $f^\text{out}(t)$ induce confounding due to the variables' common smooth temporal trend, and in scenario (d), the role of $W_{tj3}$ and $X_{ti5}$ induce confounding due to the outcome unit covariate.
-Therefore, these data generative models allow for complex confounding structures in accordance to Assumptions \ref{ass:indep1} and \ref{ass:random_graph}.
+\cref{tab:real_sims_plan} shows the variables that are used in each data generative model component across the different scenarios.
+These five scenarios correspond to five different confounding structures for the exposure-outcome relationship: \begin{enumerate*}[label=(\alph*)] \item no confounding, \item confounding by smooth temporal variables, \item confounding by location-varying variables, \item confounding by time-varying covariates, and \item all types of confounding. \end{enumerate*} Confounding arises if a predictor of the outcome is correlated with a predictor of the treatment assignment, the bipartite network, or both.
+For example, in scenario (b) the temporal trend components $f_i^\text{int}(t)$ and $f^\text{out}(t)$ induce confounding due to their common smooth temporal trend, and in scenario (d) the time-varying covariates for the interventional and outcome units, which are defined based on one another, induce confounding of the exposure-outcome relationship.

-For each scenario, we consider three sparsity levels for the exposure by tuning $d$, dense, medium, and sparse, corresponding to about 150-200, 80-120, and 30-60 exposed time periods, respectively.
-Therefore, in total, we consider 15 simulation scenarios, and generate 500 data sets for each one of them.